maltreanungkur/web/content/teaching/_index.md

 ---
-title: Documentation
+title: Teaching
 next: first-page
 ---

-This is a demo of the theme's documentation layout.
+Currently, I am taking this UGDRP on GGT,so if you are a part of this you can find all the lecture notes and

 ## Hello, World!